Elvis Presley and Similar Cookbooks as Gifts

 - Banana Pudding (My father always liked this one.)

 - Ginger Curry Sauce.

-Any of these interesting cookbooks could make a great addition to a home cook's or collector's bookshelves.
+Any of these interesting cookbooks mentioned above could make a great addition to a home cook's or collector's bookshelves.